Karry11/Package/README.md

-Deep Binarized Convolutional Neural Network
-Inferences over Encrypted Data
+Deep Binarized Convolutional Neural Network Inferences over Encrypted Data
 ====

 Description
 -----
 Deep learning is becoming more and more popular.
-However it cost large time on calculating privacy data with fully homomorphic  encryption.
-We propose an effcient and secure way to deal with privacy data by CNN model.
+However it cost large time on calculating privacy data with fully homomorphic  encryption(FHE).
+We propose an effcient and secure way to deal with privacy data by binarized CNN model.
-In our model, we define that the client encrypt their privacy by himself.
-On the cloud, we construct the way to perform homomorphic operations between the client's data and plaintext parameters.
-After finishing homomorphic calculation on services, it will return a result to the client under encrypted.
-In the entire process, we can't decrypt privacy data because of without secret key.
+In our model, privacy data is encrypted on the client-side.
+On the service, we use bit-wise homomorphic operations to construct binarized CNN inference which can perform homomorphic calculation between encrypted data and plaintext weights.
+After finishing homomorphic calculation on services, it will return the result to the client under encrypted.
+In the entire process, encrypted data won't be decrypted without secret key.
 So it can be proved that client's privacy data won't be leaked.

 Require For Experiments